wgmao/NIFA/README.md

 install_github("wgmao/NIFA")
 ```

-The main function is `NIFA()` and there is a simulated example under the directory `inst/doc/vignette.R`.
+The main function is `NIFA()` and there is a short [vignette](blob/master/inst/doc/vignette.pdf) based on a test dataset (simulated scRNA-seq) called `SimKumar4easy` which is publicly available via the bioconductor package `DuoClustering2018`.

 # Parameters that have major effects on the result
 There are five parameters that are more sensitive than others: `K`, `S_threshold`/`max.iter` and `b_noise_prior`/`beta_expect_flag`.